ryan-lab-duke/programming-for-sds-site/book/assignments/03-assignment.md

 *****************************
 ## Task 3 (5 points)

-Count the number of vowels in the sentence below using a for loop and conditional statements.
+Write a for loop that counts the number of vowels in the sentence below.

 ```
 vowels = 'aeiouAEIOU'